-2.8 Bundle Sizes
+2.3 Bundle Sizes

-Each logical bundle (the total group of pieces for a bundle destination) of Bound Printed Matter must meet the applicable minimum and maximum bundle size standards in 705.8.0, Preparing Pallets, 5.0, Preparing Presorted Flats, or 7.0, Preparing Barcoded Flats.
-The pieces in the logical bundle must then be secured in a physical bundle or bundles.
-Wherever possible, each physical bundle for a logical bundle destination should contain at least the minimum bundle size.
-The size of each physical bundle for a specific logical bundle destination may, however, contain the exact bundle minimum, more pieces than the bundle minimum, or fewer pieces than the bundle minimum depending on the size of the pieces in the mailing or the total quantity of the pieces to that destination.
+Each logical bundle (the total group of pieces for a bundle destination) of Bound Printed Matter (BPM) must meet the applicable bundle size standards in 5.0, 6.0, 7.0, or 705.8.0.
+Each physical bundle should be at least the minimum bundle size.
+The size of each physical bundle may, however, contain fewer pieces than the bundle minimum if the thickness of the piece is too large to create a stable bundle (see 601.2.12).
 Unless otherwise noted, the maximum weight for bundles in sacks is 20 pounds.
-Except for mixed ADC bundles and for carrier route bundles prepared in sacks, each physical bundle of Bound Printed Matter must contain at least two pieces.
-For carrier route price Bound Printed Matter prepared in sacks, the last physical bundle to an individual carrier route may consist of a single addressed piece, provided that all other bundles to that carrier route destination contain at least two addressed pieces, and that the total group of pieces to that carrier route (the logical bundle) meets the carrier route price eligibility minimum in 363.
-Bundles prepared on pallets must meet the additional bundling requirements under 705.8.0, Preparing Pallets, and each physical bundle, including carrier route price mail, must always contain at least two pieces.
+Except for mixed ADC bundles and for carrier route bundles in sacks, each physical bundle of BPM must contain at least two pieces.
+For carrier route BPM prepared in sacks, there may be one loose piece to a carrier route, provided that all other bundles to that carrier route destination contain at least two addressed pieces, and that the total group of pieces to that carrier route meets the carrier route price eligibility minimum in 363.
+Bundles prepared on pallets must meet the additional bundling requirements under 705.8.0.